Jokowi receives retirement and old-age savings benefits from Taspen - ExBulletin

 Jokowi receives retirement and old-age savings benefits from Taspen

-This rights transfer activity was given directly by TASPEN COO Ariyandi with TASPEN CFO Rena Latsmi Puri and Bank Mandiri Taspen Compliance and Control Director Resi Lora acting as of appreciation for Jokowi's service to the country.

 The amount of benefits from the Old Age Retirement and Savings Program (THT) is regulated by Government Regulation Number 25 of 1981 and Law Number 7 of 1978.
-TASPEN pays benefits from the 7th Indonesian Presidential Retirement Program starting from 1 November 2024, which will be distributed each month thereon via a Bank Mandiri TASPEN account.
+Taspen pays benefits from the 7th Indonesian Presidential Retirement Program starting from the 1st November 2024, which will be distributed each month on the specified date via an account of Bank Mandiri Taspen.

-The 7th President of the Republic of Indonesia, Joko Widodo, expressed his appreciation for the football collection service provided by TASPEN.
-“The service is fast, thank you TASPEN for its commitment to providing the best service,” Jokowi said in an official statement quoted on Friday (11/8/2024).
+I express my appreciation for the football collection service provided by Taspen.
+“The service is fast, thank you Taspen for its commitment to providing the best service,” said Jokowi in his written statement, Friday, November 8, 2024.

-On this occasion, TASPEN also symbolically presented a TASPEN participant card to the 7th President of the Republic of Indonesia Joko Widodo as a sign of his participation in the TASPEN program.
-Jokowi is entering his retirement period as president for the period 2019-2024, after serving as head of state for five years, from November 1, 2019 to October 31, 2024.
+Taspen also symbolically handed over a participant card to Jokowi as a sign of his participation in the Taspen program.
+Meanwhile, Jokowi is entering his retirement period as president for the period 2019-2024, after serving as head of state for five years, from November 1, 2019 to October 31, 2024.

-The delivery of this card confirms that Joko Widodo is now officially one of the beneficiaries of the TASPEN retirement program, intended to support the well-being of ASN retirees and state civil servants.

-Henra, Secretary General of TASPEN, said the granting of retirement benefits to the 7th President Joko Widodo was a form of appreciation for his dedication and leadership while serving as head of state.
+Secretary General Taspen Henra said the granting of retirement benefits to President Jokowi was a form of appreciation for his dedication and leadership as head of state.
+Taspen hopes that this pension fund can provide benefits for living a comfortable and calm retirement.

-“We hope that this pension fund can bring real benefits to Mr. Joko Widodo by allowing him to enjoy his retirement comfortably and peacefully.
-TASPEN is committed to ensuring that retirees, especially those who have contributed to the nation, receive the best service that supports their well-being in their retirement period,” he explained.
+Taspen is committed to ensuring that retirees, especially those who have contributed to the nation, receive the best services that support their well-being during their retirement period, he said.

+For your information, all participants in the Taspen Retirement Program not only receive monthly retirement benefits, but there are several other benefits such as 13th Pension, Vacation Allowance (THR), Continuous Retirement Program, Pension for widows and orphans, as well as condolence money. if you die, the participant is dead.

+Additionally, Taspen implements good corporate governance (Good corporate governance) based on the principles of transparency, accountability, independence and fairness, in accordance with the directive of the Minister of State Enterprises to achieve clean management of State Enterprises, as confirmed by Law Number 19 of 2003 concerning State Enterprises.

 |